Graphic Design Jobs: 21 Powerful Strategies to Land High-Paying Creative Careers

 2. Are graphic design jobs in demand?

 Yes.
-The growth of digital marketing has increased demand.
+The growth of digital marketing has increased demand for professional graphic design.
 There are many jobs available on Behance, Dribbble and other platforms.

 3. Can I work remotely as a graphic designer?